 When you enter a single-page application website, you download a page only one time and then the components of the page change and load only when it is required.
 Because of that, such a website is much faster than a multi-page application.
 Also, if you build a single-page application, you usually use a solid mature ecosystem (it happens the other way round when you integrate interactive elements on multi-page application websites).

 In addition to that, a back-end and a front-end are separated and they don’t interfere in each other’s concerns.
-Such an approach of developing allows you to apply the latest and the most sensible patterns of developing websites and gain many profits in a long term.
+Such an approach of development allows you to apply the latest and the most sensible patterns of developing websites and gain many profits in the long term.

 However, the way of constructing single-page applications raises new problems (e.g., SEO, Performance & Optimization, Analytics), but they all have solutions already - you just need to remember about these moments.
 For example, find how to improve your SPA and solve an SEO problem in this guide.
 And because of these problems, developers should have particular knowledge and experience to build a website properly.